 - You have questions or concerns about your condition or care.

 may first include lifestyle changes to help decrease your lipid levels.
 Your provider may recommend you work with a team to manage hyperlipidemia.
 The team may include medical experts such as a dietitian, an exercise or physical therapist, and a behavior therapist.
 Your family members may be included in helping you create lifestyle changes.
 You may also need to take medicine to lower your lipid levels.
 Some of the lifestyle changes you may need to make include the following:

 - Maintain a healthy weight.
-Ask your healthcare provider how much you should weigh.
+Ask your healthcare provider what a healthy weight is for you.
 Ask him or her to help you create a weight loss plan if you are overweight.
 Weight loss can decrease your cholesterol and triglyceride levels.

 - Be physically active throughout the day.
 Physical activity, such as exercise, lowers your cholesterol levels and helps you maintain a healthy weight.
 Get 30 minutes or more of aerobic exercise 4 to 6 days each week.
 You can split your exercise into four 10-minute workouts instead of 30 minutes at one time.
 Examples of aerobic exercises include walking briskly, swimming, or riding a bike.
 Work with your healthcare provider to plan the best exercise program for you.
 Also include strength training at least 2 times each week.
 Your healthcare providers can help you create a physical activity plan.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can increase your risk for a heart attack and stroke.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.